Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

-To partially identify $\beta$, we impose six assumptions, contextualizing them to our empirical setting.
+To partially identify $\beta$, in our baseline specification, we impose six assumptions, contextualizing them to our empirical setting.
 For brevity, we impose assumptions directly on the residualized variables in Equations \eqref{EqModel} and \eqref{EqProxiesCovariates}.
 In Appendix \ref{AppPrimitive}, we impose assumptions on the primitives of our model (Equation \eqref{EqModelCovariates}) that imply the assumptions described in this section.